David Livingstone: Author and campaigner

-While he negotiated with the government for his new position as Consul, the LMS thought that he would return to Africa with their mission to the Kololo in Barotseland, which Livingstone had promoted.
-That mission eventually suffered deaths from malaria of a missionary, his wife, a second missionary's wife and three children.
+While he negotiated with the government for his new position as consul, the LMS thought that he would return to Africa with their mission to the Kololo in Barotseland, which Livingstone had promoted.
+That mission eventually suffered deaths from malaria of a missionary, his wife, a second missionary's wife, and three children.
 Livingstone had suffered over thirty attacks during his previous journey but had understated his suffering and overstated the quality of the land they would find, and the missionaries set out for the marshy region with wholly inadequate supplies of quinine.
 Biographer Tim Jeal considered this episode a major failing for Livingstone, and indicative of a pattern of putting his goals and career above the lives of those around him.

 Livingstone was now a celebrity, in great demand as a public speaker, and was elected to the Royal Society.
 He gained public backing for his plans, and raised finances for his next expedition by public subscription, as well as £5,000 from the government to investigate the potential for British trade via the Zambezi.

 Zambezi expedition

 In December 1857 the Foreign Office proposed a huge expedition.
-Livingstone had envisaged another solo journey with African helpers, in January 1858 he agreed to lead a second Zambezi expedition with six specialist officers, hurriedly recruited in the UK.
+Livingstone had envisaged another solo journey with African helpers, and in January 1858 he agreed to lead a second Zambezi expedition with six specialist officers, hurriedly recruited in the UK.

 The prefabricated iron river steamer Ma Robert was quickly built in portable sections, and loaded onto the Colonial Office steamer Pearl, which took them out on its way to Ceylon.
 They left on 10 March, at Freetown collected twelve Kru seafarers to man the river steamer, and reached the Zambezi on 14 May.
 The plan was for both ships to take them up the river to establish bases, but it turned out to be completely impassable to boats past the Cahora Bassa rapids, a series of cataracts and rapids that Livingstone had failed to explore on his earlier travels.
 Pearl offloaded their supplies on an island about 40 mi upstream.
 From there, Ma Robert had to make repeated slow journeys, getting hauled across shoals.
 The riverbanks were a war zone, with Portuguese soldiers and their slaves fighting the Chikunda slave-hunters of Matakenya (Mariano), but both sides accepted the expedition as friends.

 The experts, stuck at Shupanga, could not make the intended progress, and there were disagreements.
 Artist Thomas Baines was dismissed from the expedition.
 Others on the expedition became the first to reach Lake Nyasa and they explored it in a four-oared gig.
 In 1861 the Colonial Office provided a new wooden paddle survey vessel, Pioneer, which took the Universities' Mission to Central Africa (UMCA) led by Bishop Charles MacKenzie up the Shire river to found a new mission.